IsmaelMoura/learning-java-letscode/README.md

 ```

 ## Final challenge
-Write a program that calculates the buyer's tip based on the correspondence between what was ordered
+Write a program that calculates the buyer's tip based on the correspondence between what was requested
 and what was actually purchased.
 Following those parameters:

 - Purchases correspond to **50% or more** of the list, tip of **R$ 3.00**;